 10.How much does a visit cost?

-The initial visit is £90 and is 60-90 minutes in duration.
+In TJAcupuncutre Clinic, the initial visit is £100 and is 45-90 minutes in duration.
 It includes a full acupuncture treatment, medical history intake and a Chinese medicine consultation.
 All subsequent acupuncture treatments are £65 each and 30-45 minutes in duration.
 IVF-transfer-day Pre and Post acupuncture treatments (two specialty treatments) combined is £150.
 Please note that we also have discounted multi-visit packages or student observation sessions that offer significant rate reductions.
 Call for more information.

 We would be happy to answer any additional questions you may have.
 Please feel free to contact us or call 07515695369.